 Many people who garden do not like to use commercial products to fertilize their plants.
-They prefer natural ingredients.
+They prefer more natural ingredients.
 Green is in when it comes to gardening.
 If this is you…you are in luck.
-Here are 5 ways to make your own Home Made Miracle Grow and other plant fertilizers.
+Here are 5 ways to make your own Miracle Grow style plant foods as well as a few other plant fertilizers.